 The sensitive personal and health information of NSW Ambulance workers was compromised when the NSW Ambulance Service allowed a contractor widespread access to its records and databases.
 The NSW Ambulance contractor was able to gather and sell the personal and health information of NSW Ambulance employees.

-The named defendants are NSW Ambulance and Waqar Malik, the contractor who has since been convicted of unlawfully disclosing the information.
+The named defendants were NSW Ambulance and Waqar Malik; the contractor who has since been convicted of unlawfully disclosing the information.

-The proceedings are being run as an open class and the lead plaintiff represents all employees and contractors whose information was breached.
+The proceedings were being run as an open class and the lead plaintiff represented all employees and contractors whose information was breached.

 Class actions can be commenced by one (or more) of the persons representing the class, where:-

 - 7 or more persons have claims against the same person; and

 - the claims of all those persons are in respect of, or arise out of, the same, similar or related circumstances; and

 - the claims of all those persons give rise to a substantial common question of law or fact.